Graeme Garden: Stage appearances

 Garden has a successful stage career, and has acted in several National Theatre productions, as well as London's West End.
 He has also acted in several BBC Radio 4 comedy drama series, and television drama including Peak Practice and Holby City.
 Garden appeared with Tim Brooke-Taylor in the theatre production The Unvarnished Truth.

+He wrote several pantomimes for The Theatre Chipping Norton during the 1980s.

 In 1986 he appeared in a production of An Inspector Calls by J B Priestley at the Royal Exchange, Manchester.

 Garden wrote a play called The Pocket Orchestra which ran in London in 2006.
 In August 2006, Garden and Brooke-Taylor joined up to perform at the Edinburgh Fringe in a show which looked back with some nostalgia to their work with the Goodies and in light entertainment.

 Personal life

 Garden lives in Oxfordshire with his wife Emma, with whom he has a son, Tom.
 Garden also has a daughter, Sally, and a son, John, from his previous marriage to Mary Elizabeth Wheatley Grice.
-His son John "JJ" Garden is the occasional keyboardist for the music group Scissor Sisters, and shares songwriting credit on their 2006 album Ta-Dah.
+His son John "JJ" Garden is the occasional keyboardist for the music group Scissor Sisters, and shares songwriting credit on the song "The Other Side" from their 2006 album Ta-Dah.

 In 2002, Garden suffered an episode of the condition known as Bell's palsy, where the muscles on one side of the face become paralysed.
 He was able to continue his work commitments and eventually made a full recovery after some months.

-Garden was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to light entertainment.
+Garden was appointed Officer of the Order of the British Empire (OBE) in the 2011 Birthday Honours for services to light entertainment alongside his late comedy partner Tim Brooke-Taylor.

 Garden is a patron of the disability charity ENRYCH – formerly Ryder-Cheshire Volunteers.
 The charity works to enable adults with a physical disability to enjoy culture, leisure, learning and sporting opportunities through partnership with a volunteer.